algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Technical-Specifications.md

 >Dependencies:

-This file is supposed to depends on the underlying NFC library or driver provided by the microcontroller platform.
+This file is supposed to depend on the underlying NFC library or driver provided by the microcontroller platform.
 It may interact with other system components such as the main control logic, Bluetooth module for transmitting NFC data to a mobile app, or storage module for saving NFC tag data.

 >Usage: